This year’s theme was “Go With the Flow – From Kissimmee to Monroe”

 Captain Benny Blanco, Keynote Speaker, President of the Everglades Guides Association and Host of Florida’s Sportsman Watermen TV

-Speakers at the event included Captain Benny Blanco, fishing guide in Everglades National Park, President of the Everglades Guides Association and Host of Florida Sportsman (FS) Watermen TV; Shannon Estenoz, Chief Operating Officer and Vice President of Policy and Programs at The Everglades Foundation; Dr. Tom Van Lent, Vice President of Science and Education at The Everglades Foundation; and Alicia Torres, Coordinator of Education Programs and Training at FAU Pine Jog Environmental Education Center.
+Speakers at the event included Captain Benny Blanco, fishing guide in Everglades National Park, President of the Everglades Guides Association and Host of Florida Sportsman (FS) Watermen TV; Shannon Estenoz, Chief Operating Officer, Vice President of Science and Education at The Everglades Foundation; and Alicia Torres, Coordinator of Education Programs and Training at FAU Pine Jog Environmental Education Center.

 Everglades Literacy Program Assistant, Susan Toth, speaking to participants in an Everglades Literacy Field Experiment

 In addition to ice breaker activities and keynote speakers, the program included a recognition of this year’s 22 “Champion Schools” in Florida.
 The Everglades Champion Schools Recognition Program (ECSRP) is designed to showcase, recognize and model exceptional accomplishments of students, faculty and their schools, as they move beyond a curriculum, and make Everglades conservation a core value of their institutions.

 The Everglades Literacy Program was founded in 2014.
 The core of the program is the Everglades Literacy Conceptual Framework, created by scientists and educators to define what it means to be “Everglades literate.”
 With the framework in place, the Foundation developed a series of K-12 lessons, three for each grade level, focusing on the importance of America’s Everglades.
 To date, The Everglades Foundation has trained nearly 3,000 teachers throughout 21 counties in Florida.